Sharpless epoxidation

 The Sharpless epoxidation reaction is an enantioselective chemical reaction to prepare 2,3-epoxyalcohols from primary and secondary allylic alcohols.
 The oxidizing agent is tert-butyl hydroperoxide.
 The method relies on a catalyst formed from titanium tetra(isopropoxide) and diethyl tartrate.

 2,3-Epoxyalcohols can be converted into diols, aminoalcohols, and ethers.
 The reactants for the Sharpless epoxidation are commercially available and relatively inexpensive.

 K. Barry Sharpless published a paper on the reaction in 1980 and was awarded the 2001 Nobel Prize in Chemistry for this and related work on asymmetric oxidations.
 The prize was shared with William S. Knowles and Ryōji Noyori.

 Catalyst

 5–10 mol% of the catalyst is typical.
 The presence of 3Å molecular sieves (3Å MS) is necessary.
-The structure of the catalyst is uncertain although it is thought to be a dimer of [Ti(tartrate)(OR)_{2}].
+The structure of the catalyst is uncertain although it is thought to be a dimer of [Ti(tartrate)(OR)_{2}], a proposed structure is shown below using the (+)-DET ligand.

+Mechanism for the asymmetric epoxidation using (+)-DET.

 Selectivity

 The epoxidation of allylic alcohols is a well-utilized conversion in fine chemical synthesis.
 The chirality of the product of a Sharpless epoxidation is sometimes predicted with the following mnemonic.
 A rectangle is drawn around the double bond in the same plane as the carbons of the double bond (the xy-plane), with the allylic alcohol in the bottom right corner and the other substituents in their appropriate corners.
 In this orientation, the (−) diester tartrate preferentially interacts with the top half of the molecule, and the (+) diester tartrate preferentially interacts with the bottom half of the molecule.
 This model seems to be valid despite substitution on the olefin.
 Selectivity decreases with larger R^{1}, but increases with larger R^{2} and R^{3} (see introduction).

 However, this method incorrectly predicts the product of allylic 1,2-diols.